Flow Matching Calibration for Simulation-Based Inference under Model Misspecification: Introduction

 \section{Introduction}

-Many fields of science and engineering describe complex phenomena with stochastic models, which capture inherent sources of randomness, such as measurement noise, probabilistic dynamics, etc. While such simulators provide a convenient way to produce synthetic data $\bm{x} \in \mathbb{R}^d$ given parameters $\bm{\theta} \in \mathbb{R}^{p}$, they rarely yield tractable likelihoods, making classical statistical inference methods such as Markov chain Monte Carlo (MCMC) \citep{mcmc_robert_casella} or variational inference \citep{pmlr-v37-rezende15} inapplicable.
+Many fields of science and engineering describe complex phenomena using {stochastic models, capturing inherent sources of randomness, such as measurement noise and probabilistic dynamics.
+In a Bayesian setting, these models can be decomposed into two components, a likelihood over data $\bm{x} \in \mathbb{R}^d$ and a prior distribution over some parameters of interest $\bm{\theta} \in \mathbb{R}^p$.
+Mechanistic simulators are then often used to produce synthetic data $\bm{x}$ given parameters $\bm{\theta}$, but they rarely yield tractable likelihoods, making classical Bayesian} inference methods such as Markov chain Monte Carlo (MCMC) \citep{mcmc_robert_casella} or variational inference \citep{pmlr-v37-rezende15} inapplicable.
 Simulation-Based Inference (SBI)~\citep{Deistler2025, cranmer_frontier_2020} addresses this limitation by performing Bayesian parameter inference directly from simulated datasets, bypassing the need for an explicit likelihood $p_{\bm{X}|\bm{\Theta}}$.